hotwired-laravel/turbo-laravel/README.md

 />
 ```

+You might want to read [Laravel's Broadcasting](https://laravel.com/docs/8.x/broadcasting) documentation.

 ### Validation Responses

-By default, Laravel a failed exception back to the page that sent the request.
-This is a bit problematic when it comes to Turbo, since a form might be included in tha Turbo Frame that inherits the context of the page where it was inserted, and the form isn't part the page itself (it was included via Turbo Frame afterwards), we can't really redirect "back".
+By default, Laravel's failed exception redirects the user back to the page that sent the request.
+This is a bit problematic when it comes to Turbo Frames, since a form might be included in tha Turbo Frame that inherits the context of the page where it was inserted, and the form isn't part that page itself (it was included via Turbo Frame afterwards).
+We can't redirect "back" to display the form again with the error messages, because "back" might not have the form or might not even have a matching Turbo Frame.
 Instead, we have two options:

-1. Render a Blade view with a non-200 HTTP Status code, which Turbo will look for a matching Turbo Frame inside the response and replace only that portion; or
+1. Render a Blade view with the form as a non-200 HTTP Status code, which Turbo will look for a matching Turbo Frame inside the response and replace only that portion or page, but not changing pages with the Visit; or
-2. Redirect the request back to a page that contains the form itself.
+2. Redirect the request to a page that contains the form directly instead of "back".
 There you can render the validation messages and all that.
-Turbo will follow the redirect (303 Status Code) and fetch the Turbo Frame with the new form and replace the existing one.
+Turbo will follow the redirect (303 Status Code) and fetch the Turbo Frame with the new form and update the existing one.

-The package ships with a middleware that you can apply to your web route group.
+The package ships with a middleware that you can apply to your web route group (in your `app/Http/Kernel.php` file).
 The middleware will catch any redirects triggered by failed validation exceptions and will apply some conventions to it.

 For any route name ending in `.store`, it will redirect back to a `.create` route with all the route params from the previous route.
 In the same way, for any `.update` routes, it will redirect back to a `.edit` route of the same resource.

-Example:
+Examples:

 - `posts.comments.store` will redirect to `posts.comments.create` with the `{post}` route param.
+- `comments.store` will redirect to `comments.create` with no route params.
 - `comments.update` will redirect to `comments.edit` with the `{comment}` param.

-If a guessed route name doesn't exist, the middleware will not change the response.
-If you want to have more control over the redirect URL, you can catch the exception yourself and use the `redirectTo` method on it.
+If a guessed route name doesn't exist, the middleware will not change the redirect response.
+If you want to have more control over the redirect URL, you can catch the `Illuminate\Validation\ValidationException` exception yourself and use the `redirectTo` method in it.
 If the exception has that attribute, the middleware will also not touch it.
+You can also return Blade view using a non-200 status code after catching that exception, if you want to.

 ```php
 public function store()